 Building up your business credit score can feel like a mountain of effort that seems to never pay off—but you’ll want to be patient and stay the course.
 It will take time for your efforts to better manage your business credit to impact your credit reports and score, but ultimately it will make a difference.

 8. Don’t Forget About Your Personal Credit

-Although your personal credit score and business credit score are separate, your personal credit score will also play a role in your ability to receive credit products like small business loans.
+Although your personal credit score and business credit score are separate, your personal credit score will also play a role in your ability to receive credit products like small business funding.

 Since your business credit score is an incredibly influential factor in your ability to get a lease, insurance, or small business funding, it’s worth investing time and conscious effort into establishing your business credit.